stephbuon/stephbuon.github.io/docs/_posts/2018-04-24-hansard-viewer.markdown

 Note:

 Our app is currently under development.
-We appreciate your patients as we resolve visual glitches and optimize performance.
+We appreciate your understanding as we resolve visual glitches and optimize performance.
 We have a known bug where the individual nations on the nation pairs page were counted too many times.